 Larsen Jay is serving in his first term on the Knox County Commission (At-Large / Seat 10), having been elected to represent all Knox County residents in 2018.

 Larsen Jay is a two-time graduate of the University of Tennessee, earning a Bachelor of Arts and a Masters in Business Administration.
-Larsen has made Knoxville home for almost 25 years and has a diverse background in business, philanthropy and civic engagement.
-Larsen was a Film & TV Producer for nearly 15 years working on feature films, television series, commercials, educational media and documentaries.
+Alongside his wife, Adrian, and sons, Henry & Alexander, Larsen has made Knoxville home for nearly 30 years and has a diverse background in business, philanthropy and civic engagement.
+Larsen was a Film & TV Producer for 15 years working on feature films, television series, commercials, educational media and documentaries.
 His production work in Dallas, Los Angeles, Knoxville and around the world garnered Larsen critical acclaim including dozens of Telly Awards and an Emmy Award.

-Larsen's community service and civic engagement has had a lasting impact on our community.
-In addition to serving on numerous nonprofit boards including The Joy of Music School, The Bijou Theatre, Knoxville Symphony and the Alliance for Better Nonprofits, Larsen was honored as a member of the inaugural class of the Knoxville News Sentinel's "40 Under 40," a graduate of Leadership Knoxville, a member of the team that started Movies on Market Square, helped lead the effort to re-open and light up the Bijou Theatre, started the East TN Chili Cook-Off and brought the Holiday's on Ice / Ice Rink back to downtown - which still anchors the holiday season a dozen years later.
+Larsen's civic engagement in Knoxville has had a lasting impact on our community.
+In addition to serving on numerous nonprofit boards including The Joy of Music School, The Bijou Theatre, Legacy Parks Foundation, Knoxville Symphony and the Alliance for Better Nonprofits.
+Larsen was honored as a member of the inaugural class of Knoxville's "40 Under 40," a graduate of Leadership Knoxville, a member of the team that started Movies on Market Square, helped lead the effort to re-open and light up the Bijou Theatre, started the East TN Chili Cook-Off and brought the Holiday's on Ice / Ice Rink back to downtown - which still anchors the holiday season a dozen years later.

-Alongside his wife (Adrian) and sons (Henry & Alexander) Larsen lives in the Rocky Hill / Riverbend neighborhood and proudly represents all of Knox County.
+Alongside his wife (Adrian) and sons (Henry & Alexander) Larsen lives in the Rocky Hill / Riverbend neighborhood.